-Dr. Sophy defines borderline personality disorder as a psychiatric disorder which is typically diagnosed in adults from the age of 18 and older.
+Dr. Sophy defines borderline personality disorder as a psychiatric disorder that is typically diagnosed in adults from the age of 18 and older.
 Dr Sophy believes borderline personality disorder is one of the worst personality disorders to suffer from.

-Other disorders also co-occur with BPD such as anxiety and mood disorders, ADHD and substance abuse.
-Substance abuse is a common co-occurring disorder due to patients undiagnosed self-medicating.
+Other disorders also co-occur with BPD, such as anxiety and mood disorders, ADHD, and substance abuse.
+Substance abuse is a common co-occurring disorder due to the patient’s undiagnosed self-medicating.

 Dr. Sophy goes on to outline the treatment for borderline personality disorder.
 Medications, he says, play a small role in the treatment and are used to alleviate the symptoms of the disorder.
-Treatment comes in the form of therapy be it individual, group or family if not all three integrated.
+Treatment comes in the form of therapy, be it individual, group, or family, if not all three integrated.
 The crucial part is for the patient to receive and feel supported.